greenelab/deep-review/sections/03_categorize.md

 model from such attacks.

 There are approaches to protect models, but they pose their own challenges.
-Training algorithms in a differentially private manner provide a limited guarantee that an algorithm's output will be equally likely to occur regardless of the participation of any one individual.
+Training in a differentially private manner provides a limited guarantee that an algorithm's output will be equally likely to occur regardless of the participation of any one individual.
 The limit is determined by a single parameter which provides a quantification of privacy.